 - Our ancestors are said to have first appeared in Africa about two million years ago.
 The continent is therefore considered the cradle of humanity.

-- Africa has a fascinating wildlife.
+- According to Trackaah, Africa has a fascinating wildlife.
 Elephants, rhinos, baboons, zebras and lions populate the continent.

 Continent 5: Europe